-An orthodontist is a dental specialist who prevents, diagnoses and treats crooked or misaligned teeth and jaws.
+An orthodontist is a dental specialist who prevents, diagnoses and treats facial irregularities.
+They straighten crooked or misaligned teeth, fix bad bites and make sure jaws are correctly aligned.
 Orthodontic treatments aim to improve the way the teeth and jaws function, as well as the person’s smile or aesthetic appearance.

 After completing a general dental degree and at least 2 years of practice as a dentist, an orthodontist undergoes a further 3 years of specialist training at university.

 In Australia, most orthodontists are members of the Australian Society of Orthodontists.
 You can visit the Australian Health Practitioner Regulation Agency website to check if an orthodontist is registered both as a general dentist and a specialist dentist.

 Orthodontists treat children, teenagers and adults whose teeth are crooked, or whose jaws are not correctly aligned.
 They often treat bite problems caused by the upper and lower teeth not ‘fitting together’ properly.